dchwebb/Addatone/README.md

 Addatone is a Eurorack oscillator using additive synthesis.
 It is a two channel oscillator with channel one outputting fundamental and odd harmonics and channel two fundamental and even harmonics.

 Each channel has potentiometer and CV control over the number of harmonics with higher harmonics progressively attenuated.
-In addition a 'Count' pot and CV input hard-limit the total numer of audible harmonics.
+In addition a 'Count' pot and CV input hard-limit the total number of audible harmonics.
 A warp control progressively detunes the odd harmonics up and even harmonics down.

 Channel one has a mix switch which allows a mix of both channels to be output from channel one.
 Channel two has a multiply switch which allows a multiple of both channels to be output from channel two (ie a ring modulation effect).